JaniBashaShaik259/sql-data-warehouse-project/README.md

 1. **Data Architecture**: Designing a Modern Data Warehouse Using Medallion Architecture **Bronze**, **Silver**, and **Gold** layers.
 2. **ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse.
 3. **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
-4. **Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.

 ---

 ---